War, Peace, Poverty, and Power: An Introduction to International Relations

 - undertake assigned readings (an average of 40 pages per day) as an active and interactive process;

-- take all tests and complete four essay assignments; and
+- take all tests and complete three essay assignments; and

 - adhere strictly to the standards outlined in Cornell's Code of Academic Integrity.

-You'll be enrolled in the four-credit course Introduction to International Relations (GOVT 1817).
+You'll be enrolled in the four-credit course Making Sense of World Politics (GOVT 1817).

 This course meets Mondays through Fridays, 9:30 a.m.–10:55 a.m. and 11:30 a.m.–1:00 p.m.